ikeawesom/ikeawesom.github.io/README.md

 ## Contact Me
 Interested in working on a project together?
-Get in touch me: ikebusinessoff@gmail.com
+Get in touch with me: ikebusinessoff@gmail.com